MuhammadSikandarSubhani/Assignment-1/README.md

 # Assignment-1
-This repository for Assignment 1 Shell of operating system L174196
-Muhammad Sikandar Subhani
-CS-6A
+This repository is about C program which work exactly like Shell of Ubuntu Its works every command which is specifically run by Terminal of Ubuntu